 Term Definition Reference Bandwidth Profile A specification of the temporal properties of a sequence This document of IP Packets at an EI, along with rules for determining the level of conformance to the specification for each IP Packet in the sequence.
 Bandwidth Profile A set of one or more Bandwidth Profile Flows, and This document Envelope corresponding parameters, that are associated such that the amount of traffic for one flow can affect the amount that is permitted for another flow.
 Bandwidth Profile A stream of IP Packets that meet certain criteria.
 This document Flow BWP Envelope Bandwidth Profile Envelope.
 This document BWP Flow Bandwidth Profile Flow.
-This document СЕ Customer Edge.
+This document CE Customer Edge.
 RFC 4364 [31] Class of Service An administrative name assigned to a particular set of This document Name performance objectives, and related Bandwidth Profiles.
 Cloud Provider A person, organization or entity responsible for making MEF 47 [68] cloud services available to Subscribers.
 CoS Name Class of Service Name.
 This document For the avoidance of doubt, note that in this document, the term "CoS" does not refer to the Ethernet Priority Code Point (PCP) field.
 Customer Edge Physical or Virtual Equipment that is dedicated to a Adapted from particular Subscriber and is directly adjacent (at Layer RFC 4364 [31], 3) to one or more PE devices.
 The CE might or might RFC 8299 [59] not be managed by the Subscriber.
-Note: this specification uses the IETF definition of Customer Edge that is common parlance in the context of IP.
-With this definition, the CE is the equipment that is directly adjacent (at Layer 3) to the DE regardless of who owns and manages it.
-This is PE, regardless of who owns and manages it.
-This is different to the definition of Customer Edge used in different to the definition of Customer Edge used in other MEF specifications.
-Differentiated In an IP Packet, the six most significant bits of the RFC 3260 [22] Services Field (former) IPv4 Type Of Service (TOS) octet or the NIC 5200 [22] (former) IPv6 Traffic Class octet.
+Notes this specification uses the IETE definition of Note: this specification uses the IETF definition of Customer Edge that is common parlance in the context of IP.
+With this definition, the CE is the equipment that is directly adjacent (at Layer 3) to the PE, regardless of who owns and manages it.
+This is different to the definition of Customer Edge used in other MEF specifications.
+Differentiated In an IP Packet, the six most significant bits of the RFC 3260 [22] Services Field (former) IPv4 Type Of Service (TOS) octet or the [KI C 3200 [22] Sci vices i iciu (former) IPv6 Traffic Class octet.
+(TOTHICI) II VO TIAITIC CIASS OCICI.